-You certainly can become a surrogate mother after tubal litigation, or “having your tubes tied.”
-Because your eggs are not used in the gestational surrogacy process, surrogacy after tubal litigation is entirely possible and even preferable in some cases — it means there is no chance that you will become pregnant with your own child during the surrogacy process.
+You certainly can become a surrogate mother after tubal ligation, or “having your tubes tied.”
+Because your eggs are not used in the gestational surrogacy process, surrogacy after tubal ligation is entirely possible and even preferable in some cases — it means there is no chance that you will become pregnant with your own child during the surrogacy process.

 Depending on your individual circumstances, it may be possible to be a surrogate with HPV.
 In most cases, HPV will not affect a developing baby.
 You may speak with a surrogacy specialist or your doctor for more information.

 CAN YOU BE A SURROGATE MOTHER WITH HERPES?

 Genital herpes may not disqualify a woman from being a surrogate.
 However, it may increase a surrogate’s wait time to be matched with intended parents, and she may need to have a cesarean section if she experiences an outbreak close to the delivery.